Haileygu99/Blood-cancer-risk-and-prediction/README.md

 - Clustering: advanced clustering algorithms to detect groups that are not necessarily strongly separable
 - Statistical models: stbaility-based models for variable selection in the biological integration step and disease risk estimation
 - Machine learning: blood cancer prediction using blood phenotypes

+Folders:
+- Pre-processing scripts are in matching and imputation folders
+- Final models contains the final random forest, logistic regression and clustering scripts
+- Cluster characteristics are described in 'clustering' and 'cluster_descriptives' folders

 <img width="648" alt="Screenshot 2023-02-19 at 10 01 02 PM" src="https://user-images.githubusercontent.com/111628669/219977741-8ae477e1-973a-4af8-bbf7-0b99954e5ba3.png">